info-201b-sp24/final-project-Aisha03792/README.md

 **Fenty has a larger hue range than MAC.
 MAC has a largest hue number.**

+Hue range is the spectrum of different shades that a brand offers hence a larger hue range of a brand implies that the brand covers a wide variety of skin tones and undertones like cool, warm and neutral.
+Fenty Beauty for example is known for its extensive hue range and offers shades that cater to very light, dark and medium shades with sevral undertones.
+Fenty's Strength lies in its ability to cater to a broader, more diverse range of skin tones.
+More people who struggle to find their shade can rely on Fenty due to this.
+MAC's strength is in its large variety of shades.
+An individual can create a match to their skin tone and undertone by mixing the shades.

 **The highest saturation level was found in Fenty at 0.79 in a 0-1 range.**

 Lightness scale is based on 10 point range between shade categories ranging from 0-100.
 The shades are categorized in ascending order with the darkest shade at the beginning (0-10).